- Location and Housing

 The Jesus College Cambridge Fellowship gives one Pitt student the opportunity to study at Jesus College Cambridge each academic year.
 If you are selected to represent Pitt, you'll spend an academic year integrated in the small and tight-knit community of students studying the Natural Sciences at Jesus College Cambridge.
 A part of the larger University of Cambridge system, Jesus College is known for excellence in the natural sciences and medicine.

-As an active and engage participant on this program, you will:
+As an active and engaged participant on this program, you will:

 - Deepen your knowledge of the natural sciences through the British tutorial system